KiteMetricDocs/CodingBestPractices/README.md

 * Avoid copy and paste code
 * Avoid copy, paste and modify code
 * Avoid different code but the same logics
-* Avoid different variable of the same information.
+* Avoid different variables keep the same information (to try keep single source of truth).
 # Error handling
-* Provide context with errors
+* NEVER catch error and keep silent.
 * Each exception that you throw should provide enough context to determine the source and location of an error
 * Create informative error messages and pass them along with your exceptions.
-Men- tion the operation that failed and the type of failure.
+Mention the operation that failed and the type of failure.

+TODO give examples

 # Performance
 ## N+1 problems